Fisch03/monOS/README.md

 # building/running
 you'll need a working rust installation. install llvm-tools (`rustup component add llvm-tools-preview`) and then do a `cargo build` in the workspace root. the disk image will be in `target/debug/build/monos-xxxxxxxxxxx/out/uefi.img`. if you have qemu installed, you can just do `cargo run` and it will be started automatically after the build :)

-running in virtualbox seems to work great too. convert the image into a virtualbox `.vdi` disk image using qemu-img (`qemu-img convert -f raw -O vdi uefi.vdi uefi.iso`) or a similar tool. set the vm type to "Other" and the version to "Other/Unknown (64-bit)". make sure to tick the "Enable EFI (special OSes only)" option at the hardware step or it won't work.
+running in virtualbox seems to work great too. convert the image into a virtualbox `.vdi` disk image using qemu-img (`qemu-img convert uefi.img -f raw -O vdi uefi.vdi`) or a similar tool. set the vm type to "Other" and the version to "Other/Unknown (64-bit)". make sure to tick the "Enable EFI (special OSes only)" option at the hardware step or it won't work.

 # big thanks
 - to mono for being cool and based and providing me with lots of entertainment while i wrote this thing :3